dpfens/dpfens.github.io/experiment/_posts/2025-10-12-fair-division-goods-part-2.md

 We've established a frustrating reality: with indivisible items, perfect fairness often eludes us.
 The house cannot be split into fractional pieces.
 The photo albums cannot be subdivided.
 The watches must go to someone as a collection.
 These discrete constraints create the situations we've seen where no allocation satisfies both envy-freeness and proportionality.

 But what if we could divide everything?
 What if the family home could be partitioned like a plot of land, each sibling receiving a contiguous piece?
-What if the investment portfolio could be split to arbitrary precision, not just by whole accounts but by fractional shares?
+What if the investment portfolio could be split to arbitrary precision like in fractional shares?
 What if every asset were perfectly divisible, like cutting a cake?

-This isn't mere mathematical fantasy.
 Some real-world resources genuinely behave this way: time-sharing of computational resources, division of land parcels, allocation of continuous budgets, or splitting of infinitely divisible financial instruments.
 More importantly, studying the divisible case provides crucial intuition for the harder indivisible problems we'll tackle later.
 The algorithms and impossibility results for divisible goods form the foundation upon which modern fair division theory is built.

 In this part, we'll explore **cake-cutting**: the theory of fairly dividing a continuous, heterogeneous resource among agents with different preferences.
 We'll discover that when items are divisible: